PremKumarKollabathula/CS396H-Support-Hand-off/CS396H-SOP.md

 **Program Name:** CS396H - Build Vendor Export Auto Invoicing Records, enhanced to call the Nextuple EPIC EDD (Estimated Delivery Date) service before committing local ship/delivery date overrides for 3PDS orders shipping from Epic-enabled warehouses.

 **Business Purpose:**
 CS396H processes queued vendor export transactions (VNDEXPQ/VNDEXPH/VNDEXPD) to build Auto-Invoicing records.
-For 3PDS orders shipping from an Epic-enabled warehouse (Live mode), the program now calls the EPIC EDD API to obtain an authoritative ship/delivery date per line item before updating CoMast/CoDataN/ExtOrIt, instead of relying solely on the vendor-supplied `VndExpD.vedShpDt`.
-Non-Epic-enabled (or Compare-mode) warehouses continue to follow the pre-existing legacy date logic unchanged.
+For 3PDS orders shipping from an Epic-enabled warehouse (Live mode), the program now **notifies EPIC** - per line item - that these items are reserved/allocated for that warehouse with a given ship/delivery date, **before** writing that same date locally to CoMast/CoDataN/ExtOrIt.
+The date itself is still calculated the same way it always was (vendor-supplied `VndExpD.vedShpDt`, bumped up if the customer's requested date `ExtOrd.RqsDat` is later) - CS396H is not asking EPIC to calculate or return a date.
+Non-Epic-enabled (or Compare-mode) warehouses skip the EPIC notification entirely and continue to follow the pre-existing legacy flow unchanged.

 **Key Business Value:**
-- **Accurate Dates**: Locally stored ship/delivery dates match what EPIC calculated for Epic-enabled warehouses, instead of drifting from raw vendor dates.
+- **Epic Awareness**: EPIC's reservation/allocation records now stay in sync with the local order dates for Epic-enabled warehouses, instead of EPIC being blind to what was sent on the vendor export.
-- **Per-Item Correction**: Overrides using `ExtOrd.RqsDat` (customer requested date) when it is later than the vendor/EPIC-derived date, applied consistently across every line item of an order.
+- **Per-Item Correction**: Overrides using `ExtOrd.RqsDat` (customer requested date) when it is later than the vendor-supplied date, applied consistently across every line item of an order - same rule as before, just now also communicated to EPIC.
-- **Reliable Requeue**: Genuine retry on EPIC failure instead of silently archiving/deleting the queue record as if it succeeded.
+- **Reliable Requeue**: Genuine retry if the EPIC notification fails, instead of silently archiving/deleting the queue record as if it succeeded.

 ### 1.2 Key Enhancement - Revision PK-L (Functional Summary)